2022 FIFA World Cup Group G

-Group G of the 2022 FIFA World Cup took place from 24 November to 2 December 2022.
+Matches in Group G of the 2022 FIFA World Cup took place from 24 November to 2 December 2022.
 The group consisted of Brazil, Serbia, Switzerland and Cameroon.
 The top two teams, Brazil and Switzerland, advanced to the round of 16.
 This was unprecedented in World Cup history as Brazil won the group despite scoring fewer goals than each of their opponents.
 Brazil, Serbia and Switzerland also played in Group E at the previous FIFA World Cup.